ambader/APC_Key_25/README.md

 ## Background
-The APC Key 25 (and many other DAW controller) has colorful buttons which can be turned on and off by Midi-Messages.
+The APC Key 25 has colorful buttons which can be turned on and off by Midi-Messages.
 By reading the output of the keyboard, I identified the 5x8 Matrix buttons to be eqal to [144, x, 0], where x is between 0 and 39.
 To change the light of a particular button, one has to send a Midi-Message [144, x, y], where y determines the color: